TSCMC/TSCMC.github.io/rail-networks/lcn.md

 # Lacon Railway

 Lacon Railway is an extensive network of overworld railways that spans most regions of the server.
-The network is comprised of Lacon Railway itself and two subsidiaries, Shin-Lacon and Sancheon Rapid.
+The network is comprised of Lacon Railway itself and several subsidiaries, Shin-Lacon and Sancheon Rapid.
+<br><br>
+Lacon itself directly operates the Lacon Main Line and Lacon Kurageshima Line.
+These lines connect the far west regions near Witch Farm to Shin-Akiyama, WHY Central, Floating Moonlight City, Sancheonville, Banho, and eventually to the far east regions of Iwashi Valley.

 ## Direct Subsidiaries